sdevikar/cpp/basics/notes/C++.md

 - Associated with class and not the member
 - Shared by all objects of the class
-- Need to be defined outside the class scope and initialized in the source file (more on this later)
+- Need to be _defined_ outside the class scope and initialized in the source file (more on this later).
+Can be declared within the class scope
 - Can be public or private
 - Virtually eliminates the need for global variables